imdatcandan-zz/Recipes/README.md

 * Constraint Layout for Views
 * Sealed class for ViewState
 * Not consider too much on UI mostly focus on architecture and functionality
-* The challenge has been developed for about 5 hours because it was my first time to work with Contentful Delivery Api
+* The challenge has been developed for about 5 hours because it was my first time to work with Contentful Api